Ask Cal: Push to Salesforce

 Prerequisite: Create a rich text and date timestamp fields in Salesforce to support the AI Summaries.
 Example:

-- Field 1: CM Buyer Journey – Long Rich Text
+- Field 1: CM Buyer Journey Summary – Text Area (Rich)

-- Field 2: CM Buyer Journey Last Update – Date Timestamp
+- Field 2: CM Buyer Journey Summary Last Update – Date Timestamp

 Below you will find a walkthrough of this functionality.